nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 This is because `Id` is meant to be the unique identifier for an employee and `Phone` and `Email` fields are understood to be unique fields as well.

+The Id field is an integer.
+To avoid ambiguity in interpretation and possible confusion in identifying an employee, we have decided to ignore preceding zeros.
+For instance, `0007` and `7` are treated as one and the same.

 #### 4.2.2 Editing an employee